 3) What responsibilities or obligations do visitors/roller coaster riders have to look out for their own safety?

 A lot of amusement parks include disclaimers on their tickets or posted on their entrances about that exact dynamic, but such disclaimers rarely carry the weight of law.
-If a theme park customer is riding a roller coaster without doing anything differently than a “regular” customer would do, then they are given the benefit of the doubt under the law in terms of whether they caused the accident.
+If a theme park customer is riding a roller coaster without doing anything differently than a “regular” customer would do, then they should not be held to a different standard.
 For example, if you’re drunk and standing up in your seat on a roller coaster or a Ferris wheel, that will go a long way toward putting liability on you instead of the theme park.
-If you’re behaving normally and didn’t do anything anyone else would do, then that will point liability toward the park and others.
+If you’re behaving normally and didn’t do anything anyone else wouldn’t do, then that will point liability toward the park and others.

 4) How will insurance play into this?
 It seems that the state department of insurance requires roller coasters to carry it, and to be inspected, etc.